FairwindsOps/insights-docs/features/admission-controller.md

 it will reject any Kubernetes resources from entering your cluster if they don't conform to your organization's policies.

+## Requirements
+The default installation requires [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) v1.0 or greater.

+If you don't have cert-manager, or if you'd like to provide your own certificate for the webhook, you can use the `caBundle` and `secretName` parameters to pass a CA Bundle and the location of a TLS certificate stored in your cluster.

+## Installation
 To use the Admission Controller, install it on your cluster:

 ```bash